iRootsOrg/CodeBase/backend/README.md

 - **Logging**: Comprehensive logging of user activities and code execution results.
 - **Scalable Architecture**: Designed to handle multiple concurrent users and processes efficiently.
 - **Error Handling**: Robust error handling and validation for user inputs and code execution processes.
+- **Real-time Collaboration**: Authors can invite co-authors to collaborate in real-time on projects.

 ## Prerequisites